PhaestusFox/Phox_OrbitCam/readme.md

         mouse_move: phox_orbitcam::MouseControle::Enabled { invert_y: false, active_key: None, active_button: Some(MouseButton::Right), sensitivity: 0.01 },
     }));
 ```
-you can configer each camera indiviuly with this componet GLHF in the jam this weekend
+you can configure each camera individually with this component
+GLHF in the jam this weekend